dynamicguy/mw-docs/docs/dashboard/configuration/plugins.md

 For more detailed information about plugins and our Extension Manager, see the [Extensions](advanced/extensions.md) topic in the chapter for developers.

-MajorityWorld arrives with the following plugins already integrated.
+DrikGallery arrives with the following plugins already integrated.

-* Used to configure taxes in MajorityWorld:
+* Used to configure taxes in DrikGallery:

     * Vatlayer

     * Avalara

-* Used to process payments (all supported payment gateways in MajorityWorld come as plugins):
+* Used to process payments (all supported payment gateways in DrikGallery come as plugins):

     * Braintree